If you're a parent helping one or more children to pay for college, the cost is likely to be a top concern.

 1. Massachusetts Institute of Technology

-MIT ranks highly in value for students interested in pursuing engineering, computer sciences and similar STEM fields.
-The net price on average is $21,576 annually, after financial aid packages (including scholarships and grants) are factored in.
-That's higher than the national average of $15,523 but students get their money's worth after graduate.
+MIT ranks highly in value for students interested in pursuing engineering, computer sciences, and similar STEM fields.
+The net price on average is $21,917 annually after financial aid packages (including scholarships and grants) are factored in.
+That's higher than the national average of $15,523 but students get their money's worth after graduation.
 Six months after they graduate, they're earning a median of $94,200.

 2. Princeton University